ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 Providing Credentials to Azure Modules ......................................

 The modules offer several ways to provide your credentials.
-For a CI/CD tool such as Ansible Tower or Jenkins, you will most likely want to use environment variables.
+For a CI/CD tool such as Ansible AWX or Jenkins, you will most likely want to use environment variables.
 For local development you may wish to store your credentials in a file within your home directory.
 And of course, you can always pass credentials as parameters to a task within a playbook.
 The order of precedence is parameters, then environment variables, and finally a file found in your home directory.